Fourqui/tv/index.md

 # Tapiosi's Logos

-Here you will find tv channel logos for free from around the world in high quality and suitable for dark backgrounds.
+Here you will find free tv channel logos from around the world in good quality and suitable for dark backgrounds.

 ## About the project